Feng6611/Obsidian-File-Ignore/README.md

 Recommended to use with the [Show-Hide-Files](https://github.com/polyipseity/obsidian-show-hidden-files) plugin for better management (viewing or manipulating) of files hidden by this plugin.

+## 🔒 Safety Notes

+- File Ignore never deletes content.
+Hide/Show only renames entries by toggling a leading dot, and protected areas such as `.obsidian/`, `.git/`, and `.trash/` are skipped automatically.
+- When the destination name already exists (for example, both `foo.md` and `.foo.md` are present), the plugin aborts the rename and emits an audit log instead of overwriting either file.
+- Each rename records a `[file-ignore][audit]` line in the developer console, making it easy to trace which paths were changed if something looks wrong.

+## 🧪 Debugging & Troubleshooting

+1. Open `Settings → Community plugins → File Ignore`.
+2. Enable **Debug logging** to stream detailed diagnostics.
+3. Use `View → Toggle Developer Tools` and inspect the **Console** tab; look for `[file-ignore][audit]` entries detailing hide/show batches, skipped items, and failures.
+4. Disable the toggle after finishing—normal operation stays quiet unless a warning or error occurs.

 ## 🤝 Support

-If you encounter any issues or have suggestions for improvements, please visit our [GitHub repository](https://github.com/feng6611/file-ignore) to create an issue.
+If you encounter any issues or have suggestions for improvements, please visit our [GitHub repository](https://github.com/Feng6611/Obsidian-File-Ignore) to create an issue.

 You can also support me by buying me a coffee: [Buy Me A Coffee](https://buymeacoffee.com/RDzWpfRwLU)